 Bad Return Policy

 69% of shoppers are put off by having to pay for return shipping.
-Then, 96% of shoppers will shop at a store again if they experience or are aware of a comfortable return experience with a brand.
+On the other hand, 96% of shoppers will shop at a store again if they experience or are aware of a comfortable return experience with a brand.
 Consumers experienced in online shopping will check the return policy before adding things to the cart.
 Ensuring that you have an acceptable return policy and a good return reputation will help increase conversion rates.

 Pricing is Too High

 Consumers will research whether you are selling on a large marketplace or in a niche market.
 They are more likely to go with a seller with a lower price if it's a significant difference.
 If the price difference isn't much different, but you offer free shipping, an easy checkout process, and other motivating factors to purchase with you, then the price increase isn't a huge turnoff.
 Remember, consumers care about free shipping and returns, so you will get the sale if you offer those things but charge $1 more than a competitor that does not provide those things.
 Make the offering attractive if you are going to cost more than competitors.

 56%-58% of consumers will abandon their carts because they are simply just browsing.
 Consumers generally know that they aren't planning on purchasing before they even land on your site.
 Just because a consumer isn't looking to buy, make sure that you treat them equally.
 There are ways to close a sale with lookie-loos by targeting your online advertisements and offering discounts if they sign up for emails.
 When you get a consumer to sign up for an email, you can set up a marketing funnel to convert browsers into buyers.